medic/cht-core/CONTRIBUTING.md

 Is our documentation up to date?
 Have we covered everything we should?
 Could our wording be improved?
 Read our [Documentation Style Guide](https://docs.communityhealthtoolkit.org/contribute/docs/style-guide/) then open a pull request with your suggested changes or additions.
 Want to talk about Documentation generally?
 Join our [Community Forum](https://forum.communityhealthtoolkit.org)!

+### Translations

+If you are a translator but not a developer, we understand that you may need extra help to follow the [process of translating](https://docs.communityhealthtoolkit.org/apps/reference/translations/) software for the first time.
+If that is the case, please open an issue on the GitHub repo or start a topic on the community forum.

 ### Disclosing vulnerabilities